bmdeeal/quig/readme.txt

 ===
 Future release to-do list:

-* a proper tutorial -- like, we could have a simple dodging game as an example that they would create on their own, going through getting user input, making an object system, and then polishing things up with things like a title screen and pausing
 * hiragana text support (the font is loaded, but there isn't a good way to access it, maybe add control characters?
 I might make the control character ~, so avoid using it)
-* add a way to save game data
 * maybe add paletted versions of various commands? sprites still have no palette restriction, but you should be able to define a palette and not constantly have to do things like palette[2].r,palette[2].g,palette[2].b or directly inputting color codes over and over
-* although quig is a command-line program, there's absolutely no reason to not ship a front-end with quig -- might write a simple one with bash+yad or something, but I would like to write a proper front-end
+* although quig is a command-line program, a good front-end is a must, and the one that quig currently ships with isn't terribly good
 * add option to force-run a game without a graphics file (likely with the position of the intended sprite overlaid?)
-* add a combined .quigpak format that puts the graphics and the game in the same file
+* add a combined .quigpak format that puts the graphics and the game in the same file and provide a utility for packing/unpacking games

 ===
-Additional notes and musings:
+Additional notes:

-Programs for quig are just that -- programs.
+Be very careful: programs for quig are programs like any other on your system.
 As such, they may be able to access or modify files and other data on your machine.
 Do not run quig games from a source you do not trust.
 If you wouldn't download and install a normal program from that source, you shouldn't trust a quig game from it either.

 As of this writing, quig loads ALL of the Lua standard library.
-This will change in the future -- Lua's file I/O and various OS interaction functions will be removed.
+This will almost certainly change in the future -- Lua's file I/O and various OS interaction functions will be removed.
+This doesn't guarantee security by any means, it just makes it so that a developer using quig has to go out of their way to be malicious.

-If a quig game lacks a graphics file, one workaround to run it is to simply rename another. examples/works-all.png is provided for this purpose (it's ugly, but it's made to be visible).
+If a quig game lacks a graphics file, one workaround to run it is to simply rename another. examples/works-all.png is provided for this purpose.
+It's quite ugly, but it's made to be visible.
 In the future, there might be a quig option that generates a simple texture for this purpose.

+===
+Some musings:

 The first game I wrote with quig was astro-burst, and a lot of the feature set in quig was built around being able to create "pseudo-3D" sprite scaling games, similar to Sega's classic mid-80s/early-90s output. quig can't match them for resolution or detail due to its other goals, but it can deliver a sizzlingly fast experience with tons of graphics thrown on screen.

 astro-burst and pop.drop'n were developed as showcases for quig.
-With astro-burst, I wanted something immediately impressive, and a pseudo-3D driving game in space seemed like the trick.
+With astro-burst, I wanted something immediately impressive, and a pseudo-3D (well, the graphics calcuations are in 3D, but the camera doesn't rotate at all) driving game in space seemed like the trick.

 get-the-dot! is a game I want to expand on, but I have to contend with the fact that it's meant to be a tutorial piece on using quig.
 Unlike the two showcase games, which are meant as proper, monolithic releases (and are licensed under the GPLv3 as a result), get-the-dot! was designed as a particularly simple game to introduce how to use quig.

 It's still not too huge -- 174 heavily commented and somewhat spaced out lines as of this writing, but I really keep wanting to expand on it.
 This really veers hard from the idea of a small game for tutorial use, where the reader, when finished, would have their own version of get-the-dot!.
 Yeah, I should stop with all of the lowercased and punctuated proper nouns, but alas.

 get-the-dot! is provided under CC0, so you can do anything whatsoever to it.
 My name doesn't even show up when it's running.
-That's not to say I'm not proud of it, and I spent a bit of time trying to tweak it to make it a more fun to play game out of the box -- the boost system makes it more exciting by far, but ultimately, the project is for those who want to get started with quig, and adding a bazillion bells and whistles and things like particles and what-have-you would really get in the way of delivering a good introductory tutorial.
+That's not to say I'm not proud of it, and I spent a bit of time trying to tweak it to make it a more fun to play game out of the box -- the boost system makes it more exciting by far, but ultimately, the project is for those who want to get started with quig, and adding a bazillion bells and whistles and things like particles and what-have-you would really get in the way of delivering a good introductory tutorial, and leaving some gaps for you, the reader, to fill in is important.

 Like, I guess I could write another tutorial on how to add that stuff, but I'd much rather work on a different aspect of the project.